Guest Book: Page 30

 out.
 Many thanks for your website.

 Pete Eden (Wellesbourne).
-Warwickshire
+Warwickshire born

-born and bred.
+and bred.

 Hi Pete.
-It was always my ambition to
+It was always my ambition to build a

-near to the shed.
+the shed.
 Leamington Avenue would be simpler but there again its close

 proximity to the GWR station does in my opinion require this too to be included